RichardBradley/liquibase.github.com/v2_upgrade.md

 # 1.x to 2.0 Upgrade Guide #

 Liquibase 2.0 introduces several non-compatible changes that will require action to upgrade from 1.9 to 2.0.
 Please update this wiki page with additional issues or work-arounds you find.
-For a list of new features in 2.0, see the [[v2_features|2.0 features list]]
+For a list of new features in 2.0, see the [2.0 features list](v2_features)

 **This page will be updated regularly up to and beyond the 2.0 final release.**